 Stress disturbs more than your peace of mind, it also has many symptoms that affect your physical health.
-For breathing techniques and exercises designed specifically to restore mind, body, and soul explore, our Deepest Calm Program.
+For breathing techniques and exercises designed specifically to restore natural breathing, integrated mind, body, and soul, explore, our Deepest Calm Program.

 My grandfather who ministered to Native Americans in upstate Washington in the late 1800s shared with me a comment from a chief he knew.
 "If white man continues heading in the direction he is going he will end up spending most of his life surviving instead of living".

 Each Optimal Breathing Mastery Kit includes ALL of the themes.
 Choose the theme you prefer now and change it over time if and when your goals change.

 Seems to me many of us have already reached that point; surviving instead of living.